Microelectronic-Technologies/MeTIOTCommunication/docs/HowToUse.md

 2. Generate a packet into a buffer using a function supplied through the devices protocolHandler (These exact functions are device specific).
 3. Supply that packet to `send_packet` function.

+> INFORMATION: This section is not important for normal use
-The above specifies the intended method when sending a message.
-Using these exact steps will automatically handle the following:
+> Using these exact steps will automatically handle the following:

-* Data creation (header, data, etc).
+> * Data creation (header, data, etc).
-* Cyclic Redundancy Check creation.
+> * Cyclic Redundancy Check creation.
-* Random IV generation.
+> * Random IV generation.
-* AES-256 Data Encryption.
+> * AES-256 Data Encryption.
-* COBS encoding.
+> * COBS encoding.